What is supplementary health insurance?

 Important criteria for your decision are:

-• Provisions for aids, remedies and psychotherapy.
+• Provisions for medical aids, remedies and psychotherapy.

 FAQ

-Are my family members automatically insured?
+Are my family members automatically covered as well?

 Subscribe to our newsletter